stac-utils/pystac-client/docs/usage.rst

 CollectionClient
 ++++++++++++++++

-STAC APIs may optionally implement a ``/collections`` endpoint as describe in the `STAC API - Collections spec
+STAC APIs may optionally implement a ``/collections`` endpoint as described in the `STAC API - Collections spec
 <https://github.com/radiantearth/stac-api-spec/tree/release/v1.0.0/ogcapi-features#stac-api---collections>`__.
 This endpoint allows clients to search or inspect items within a particular collection.